hwanyonyi/IUproject/README.md

 This should give you a success notification like similar to the one bellow

 **Task 2:CHECK IF THE TRANSPORT FILE IS AVAILABLE**
-1. Go back to airflow interface web user interface: click on Admin then select connections
+1. Go back to airflow user interface: 'http://localhost:8080.' and log on as before click on Admin then select connections
 2. Click the plus sign to add a new connection and configure only the following options
   - conn id: transport_path
   - connection type : File(path)